Secrets Of Prime Rib And Other Beef Roasts

 Serve with.
 A big red wine.

-1) 48 to 24 hours before cooking.
+1) 24 hours before cooking.
 Remove the rib bones and save them for the gravy or for another meal.
+The gravy is optional and most of the time I don't bother since the meat is so juicy.
 There's plenty of meat between the bones and these beef baby backs can be cooked just like pork baby backs for a real treat.

 Trim off all the fat cap from the top.
 Go ahead and trim right down to the meat.
 Make sure to get the silverskin too, it can be chewy.
 Save any pieces that are more meat than fat for the gravy.
 Save the silverskin for the gravy too.
 Some of it melts into gelatin.